digplan/appcache-node/README.md

 var cf = c.newCache([]);
 ````

-OR add additional JS, CSS, etc in the page to cache
+Add additional JS, CSS, etc in the page to cache.

-note, currently if your HTML has references to JS and CSS hosted on different servers
+Currently if your HTML has references to JS and CSS hosted on different servers
-(such as JQuery hosted on a CDN) include them here
+(such as JQuery hosted on a CDN), you should include them here..

 ````
 var cf = c.newCache(